Services /

 E. Invite me to facilitate a discussion on preparing values directives and instructional directives to inform the development of an Advance Care Directive (ACD).
 This discussion is more led by me but opened to the group for input and clarification.
 Get people thinking about what matters at the end of their life.
 People leave with tangible output to inform their plans.

-I don’t charge for my time for hosting death cafes; bring me a flat white.
+I don’t charge for my time for hosting death cafes.
 Feed me at the death dinner and I’ll be happy.
 A few good quality snacks and a couple of glasses of wine at your games night.
 For presentations, depending on numbers and how much time is involved in preparation, and whether there’s a budget for invited speakers, price by negotiation.
-For ACD planning meetings, I charge $250 for a group of up to 10 people.
+For ACD planning meetings, I charge $60 per head for a group of up to 10 people.
 Participants leave with an eight-page comprehensive guide (written by me) on how to complete their ACD and other relevant end-of-life documents.